Taxi Accident Claims | How Much Compensation Can I Claim For A Taxi Accident? | 2021 Update

 Can you sue a taxi company?

 Certainly, if you have grounds to claim that the company and/or its driver were responsible for the accident that caused your injury.
+Please note that personal injury claims have a 3-year time limit that you must make your claim within before you lose your eligibility.

 Can you claim compensation for an accident that was your fault?